growdigital/forestgarden.wales/content/blog/log-panic.md

 ---
-title: 'Weblog: I want you to panic'
+title: 'Weblog: Act right now on climate'
 date: 2019-03-18T21:58:38Z
 discussionId: weblog-panic
-description: In a rekindling of my daily weblog format, here’s some thoughts about important things
+description: In a rekindling of my daily weblog format, here’s some thoughts about some really important things.
 tags:
 - ForestGarden
 - Weblog